HL7/cds-hooks/input/pagecontent/index.md

   }
 ```

-Given the above prefetch template, and context, the CDS Client is asked to provide the results of this FHIR query: `Medication?_id=eVBXvKwrWZIkPmaGwY.s1hQ3,emvpHliA4OaUxXJ4wp6N.Ig3`, resulting in a prefetch containing a prefetch key of a FHIR searchset Bundle of two Medication resources.
+Given the above prefetch template, and context, the CDS Client is asked to provide the results of this FHIR query: `Medication?_id=eVBXvKwrWZIkPmaGwY.s1hQ3,emvpHliA4OaUxXJ4wp6N.Ig3`, resulting in prefetch containing a FHIR searchset Bundle of two Medication resources.